lyndskg/100-Projects-of-Code/13. IP to Country/README.md

 Run IP2Country with Go on the command line.
 The program takes a single command line argument &mdash; the input file's name (can be of form .dat or .txt).

-It should look something like this:
+When ran, it should look something like this:

 ```
 $ go run IP2Country.go input.txt
 ```

-The implementation and formatting of IP2Country's output is still not completely determined yet, but I will update its usage information once I have a chance to sort that out.
+The implementation and formatting of IP2Country's output is still not completely determined yet, but I will update its usage information here as soon as I have a chance to sort that out.